thycotic/dsv-docs/product/cli-ref/home.md

 Home follows the familiar syntax:
-`thy home (command) (flags and parameters)`  with the commands being `create, read, delete, update, describe, search`  The difference between `read` and `describe` is that read shows both data and metadata, while describe only shows metadata.
+`thy home (command) (flags and parameters)`  with the commands being `create, read, delete, update, describe, edit, search`  The difference between `read` and `describe` is that read shows both data and metadata, while describe only shows metadata.

 ## Examples